 What an anxious person goes through remains a mystery to many.

-Of course, not everyone who suffers from an anxiety disorder has the same problem Nidhi does.
+Of course, not everyone who suffers from an anxiety disorder has the same problem Nidhi had.
 It varies from person to person.

 Nidhi, over the years, has learned to live with the anxiety.
 And most times, outwardly, she appears like any other person.
 While her behaviour and subjective experience with her anxiety are under her conscious control, the physiology is usually not what she can master.